Dalgety's Bond Stores

-Dalgety's Bond Stores is a heritage-listed former warehouse complex and now commercial building located at Munn Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+Dalgety's Bond Stores is a heritage-listed former warehouse complex and now commercial building located at Munn Street, in the inner city Sydney suburb of Millers Point, New South Wales, Australia.
 It was built in 1875.
 It is also known as Munn Street Bond Stores.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Shipbuilding had taken place in Munn's yard since the 1820s.
 John Cuthbert, a prominent boat builder, took over the yard in 1853 and it became one of the major shipyards in Sydney.
 During the 1870s the nature of the area changed as wool export became more significant and required an ever-increasing amount of storage space.
 It is likely that both buildings were built by Cuthbert.
 An 1870s Plan of Sydney shows the site as Dibb's wharf with two bonded stores (Block A and B).
 The creation of Hickson Road by the Sydney Harbour Trust facilitated the erection of Block C in 1908.
 Its steel sawtooth roof was added in 1953.
 Dalgety & Co leased the entire site from the Sydney Harbour Trust from about 1913 until 1969.
 Dalgety's mercantile agency became one of the biggest firms of its kind and this block came to represent their prestige on the Sydney waterfront.
 An existing plan from 1949 shows the three stores and the way in which they were accommodated to the shape of the site.
 Store B was demolished between 1970 and 1978.
 With the removal of the western end of Munn Street in the 1970s, the complex acquired new visibility, and has more recently been adapted to new uses.